c128lib/Reference/Vdc.md

 in register 17/$11.
 This implies that the rightmost character position should give readings of about 106-108.
 Actually, you may get higher readings—120 or more.
-In fact, even if you hold the pen perfectly stil] you may see the character position vary up or down by 4 or 5.
+In fact, even if you hold the pen perfectly still you may see the character position vary up or down by 4 or 5.
 The moral is that the light pen is much better at reading vertical than horizontal positions.
 You'll have better luck if you limit yourself to checking